Documentation

 • App defines a main() function that calls Write.writeLineProtocol().

-9. In your terminal or editor, use Maven to to install dependencies and compile the project code–for example:
+9. In your terminal or editor, use Maven to install dependencies and compile the project code–for example:

 mvn compile